copperwater/xNetHack/doc/xnh-changelog-9.0.md

 - Inventory weights are formatted as "(x aum)" instead of "{x}".
 - Archfiends (besides Juiblex) now render as regular magenta &, the same as vanilla.
 The Riders are still bright magenta.
+- Vrocks are now green, the same as vanilla.
+- Erinyes are now orange.

 ### Architectural changes